neuronalX/Oger/README.md

 ## Current

+### Repository of Oger no longer maintained
+The development version of the Oger repository is still available at [Benjamin Schrauwen's bitbucket repository](https://bitbucket.org/benjamin_schrauwen/organic-reservoir-computing-engine/downloads/) (for how long still?).
+The last update is from April 2012.

 ### Currently maintained Reservoir Computing toolbox
 [Here](https://github.com/neuronalX/FunkyReservoir) you can find a simple "toolbox" on Reservoir Computing (mainly about ESN) which is made with pure Python (no dependencies but numpy and matplotlib).